Tom Robertson Therapy

 EFT like most therapies has a standard set of procedures.
 It is incumbent on the therapist to be flexible and responsive to the client's needs in applying them.

-Once learned by the clients, they can use EFT by themselves on a limitless number of physical and emotional conditions
+Once learned by the clients, they can use EFT by themselves on a wide range of physical and emotional conditions.